 When I first came across the idea of Overnight oats, I was a bit skeptical.
 I love to dig into a bowl of porridge and wasn’t sure how this would compare.
 Honestly, though, overnight oats are a new favourite of mine.
-Plus, these blueberry overnight oats are a treat I keep coming back to time and time again.
+Plus, these blueberry overnight oatmeal is a treat I keep coming back to time and time again.

 By leaving oats in a liquid mixture overnight, they become this lovely soft texture that is both filling and delicious.
 Plus, I love to experiment with new overnight oats flavour combinations .
 You can see my recipe’s for Dragonfruit, Mango & Strawberry overnight oats or even 5 Healthy Dessert Inspired overnight oats.

 Why you should try overnight oats

 - Overnight oats are a perfect breakfast for those with a hectic lifestyle.
 Not only are they quick to prepare, but you can meal-prep a big batch and the beginning of the week and have breakfast for the whole week!